 One thing to consider though when building a hub and spoke SD-WAN design is to ensure you have Hub failover which can lead to an increase in deployment costs as you need to purchase two hubs.
 If you only have one hub what happens if you lose connectivity to the hub or experience a hardware failure?
 It is important that you deploy Hub failover technology, and you should talk to your provider to understand how failover is delivered.

 Stream Networks provide SD-WAN hub disaster recovery within our managed service.
-Failover is achieved by using IPSEC HA with each hub located in geographically diverse data centers.
+Failover is achieved by using IPSEC HA with each hub located in geographically diverse data centres.
 Each customer network is built so every individual edge device has connectivity to a primary and secondary hub, should the primary hub fail, traffic is automatically routed to the secondary hub.

 What is an SD-WAN Edge Device?